chfhhd/raylibstarter/Readme.md

 ### Choose a different raylib version

 Which raylib version is used can be specified in the `cmake/raylib.cmake` file.
 If this is changed after CMake has already created the project once, you must use CMake to completely rebuild the project.

+### Build the API documentation

+If you want to build the API documentation make sure you have Doxygen and Graphviz installed on your system.
+CMake will then create the API documentation automatically.
+It will be located in the build folder under `src/docs_doxygen`.

 ### What next?

 The template already contains a menu, game and pause scene.
 Add your code to the existing scenes under `src/scenes` and/or create new scenes.
 You may never need to change the `main.cpp` file or the `main()` function itself directly.

 ### Create a binary distribution